-My scheduled office hours are on Fridays from 9-10am (unless there is a scheduling conflict); I will post a Zoom link on TWEN for office hours.
-Because these are virtual office hours, please send me an email by 8:30am on Friday to let me know you plan to stop by the virtual office hour and your preferred time slot.
-This will allow me to ensure that I can coordinate multiple meetings.
-We can also arrange a time for a phone conference or Zoom meeting at another time.
+My scheduled office hours are on Fridays from 9-10am (unless there is a scheduling conflict).
+We can also arrange a time for a phone conference or virtual meeting at another time.
 Just email me to arrange a meeting.

 COURSE WORK LOAD: